LeGoman30/LeGoman30/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript.
 - 👯 I’m looking to collaborate on making more websites and web development while learning.
 - 🤔 I’m looking for help with learning the frontend tools.
-- 💬 Ask me about Aerospace and Aerosynamics.
+- 💬 Ask me about Aerospace and Aerodynamics.
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: I like being spontaneous.